goulash1971/mongoose-dbref/README.md

 	npm install mongoose-dbref

 ### Setup
-To install all of the types, plugins and utilities provided by the extension into a mongoose instance:
+To install all of the types, plugins, patches and utilities provided by the extension into a mongoose
+instance:

 	var mongoose = require("mongoose");